 - Two hard copies to be submitted to PSIA administrator (one for the department library, the other for the examiner).

 - Electronic copy to be submitted through Turnitin on Moodle.
-A Moodle page will be created for submission
+A Moodle page will be created for submissions.

 Grading – capstones are read and graded by the supervisor and one other faculty member.
-The two come to agreement on final grade by consensus.
-Second examiner will not be involved with the project prior to grading.
-Grades submission: all grades will be submitted by the same date of submission of course grades.
+The two come to an agreement on the final grade by consensus.
+The second examiner will not be involved with the project prior to grading.
+Grades will be submitted by the course grade submission deadline of given semester.